 Villa Dorata Country Restaurant, Noto, Sicily

 Are you wondering where to eat in Noto, Sicily?
 Last year, I traveled twice to Noto, Sicily, to interview local restaurant owners and learn about the region’s culinary traditions.
 Sicily, an island southeast of mainland Italy, is a rich land with one of the largest active volcanoes in Europe, Mount Etna.
-Its rich, volcanic soil, endless sunshine, and access to the Mediterranean and Ionian Sea is the perfect terroir to grow produce such as citrus, nuts, and grapes.
+Its rich, volcanic soil, endless sunshine, and access to the Mediterranean and Ionian Sea make it the perfect terroir for growing produce such as citrus, nuts, and grapes.

 From fresh seafood from local Sicilian fishermen to handmade pasta, Sicily has become one of my favorite food destinations.
 Noto, a small city on the southeast coast of Sicily, is not only known for its baroque architecture but also for its thriving culinary scene.
 Whether you go to a small family-run restaurant or a fine dining establishment, it’s almost guaranteed you’ll get a good meal in Noto.